wp-haoran/ELEC327_2024DJSet/README.md

 The following buttons add additional functionality:
 - Mute Button: on press, turns off the output sound.

-- File used for brightness control: slave_led_matrix.c
+- File used for brightness control: master_led_matrix.c

 ## LED Display Control
 The LED Matrix plays a pattern of our choosing and changes brightness in reponse to the distance closent to the ultrasonic sensor hooked to the respective Master MSP430.
 We coded 4 levels of brightness.